 - 1. How many student discipline referrals were made?
 Why were they made?
 What was the frequency per reason?
 What was the frequency per location? - 2.
-Was a significant number of discipline referrals made by the same teacher(s)? - 3.
+Were a significant number of discipline referrals made by the same teacher(s)? - 3.
 How many students were placed in in-school suspension?
 What were the reasons? - 4.
 How many students received out-of-school suspension?
 What were the reasons? - 5.
 How many students were expelled from school?
 What were the reasons? - 6.
 Which disability subgroups received more discipline actions compared to other disability subgroups? - 7.
 What was the relationship between discipline and student performance?

-- 8. What does your district-wide review of discipline policies, practices and procedures reveal with regard to: - a.
+- 8. What does the educational agency-wide review of discipline policies, practices and procedures reveal with regard to: - a.
 Staff training for all school personnel: teachers, administrators, aides, bus drivers, cafeteria workers? - b.
-The implementation and effectiveness of positive supports and interventions? - c.
+The implementation and effectiveness of positive behavioral supports and interventions? - c.
 Development of behavior goals and supports for students with disabilities, based on individual needs? - d.
 The application and use of Functional Behavioral Assessments and Behavior Improvement Plans? - e.
-The district's Manifestation Determination Review process? - 9.
+The educational agency's Manifestation Determination Review process? - 9.
 How often are Functional Behavioral Assessments and Behavior Improvement Plans revisited or adjusted? - 10.
 Of the number of students with disabilities who have been disciplined, how many students had behavior goals in their IEP prior to the discipline?
-How many students had IEPs amended to include behavior goals?
+How many students had IEPs amended to include behavior goals? - 11.
+What does the educational agency's special education profile report show in relation to this area?